Skyhawk Football | Tray Scott - Defensive Line

 Scott worked directly with Issac Gross at Ole Miss, who was a Freshman All-American and Freshman All-Southeastern Conference defensive tackle.
 Gross registered 40 tackles, 10 tackles for loss, 2.5 sacks, two quarterback hurries and one pass breakup.

-Before Ole Miss, Scott coached with Freeze at Arkansas State for the 2011 season.
-The Red Wolves finished the year with a 10-3 mark and a perfect 8-0 record in the Sun Belt Conference.
+Before Ole Miss, Scott coached with Freeze at Arkansas State for two seasons.
+The Red Wolves finished the 2011 year with a 10-3 mark and a perfect 8-0 record in the Sun Belt Conference.
 Arkansas State rode a nine-game winning streak into the GoDaddy.com Bowl that season, capturing the conference championship in the process.

 At Arkansas State, Scott coached Brandon Joiner, the 2011 Sun Belt Conference Co-Defensive Player of the Year.
 Joiner ranked fourth in nation with 13 sacks and is currently a member of the Cincinnati Bengals.